ypark9/yopa.page/content/blog/2026-06-03-agentcore-gateway-mcp-oauth-auth-code.en.md

 ## A decision tree, in one paragraph

 If your tool reads or writes user-scoped data, or you'll ever need to know which human invoked a call, use auth code flow with PKCE.
-Use Cognito if you don't already have an IdP, Okta/Auth0 if you do.
-Design domain-level scopes for the consent screen, enforce tool-level policy inside Gateway.
-Pre-create OAuth clients per MCP client type until dynamic registration matures.
+Choose the IdP based on its current AgentCore integration and registration support, not a generic provider checklist.
+Design domain-level scopes for the consent screen, enforce tool-level policy inside Gateway, and pre-register clients where the provider requires it.
 Store refresh tokens in OS keychain.
 Set token lifetimes to match agent session expectations, not IdP defaults.
 Don't put both M2M and user clients in the same resource server.
 Test the local dev redirect path before you test the prod one.

 The AWS tutorial is the right thing to follow once you've decided.
 The deciding is the part you have to do yourself.